mehulagg/gitlab/doc/administration/uploads.md

 To change the location where the uploads are stored locally, follow the steps below.

-**In Omnibus installations:**

 NOTE: **Note:**
 For historical reasons, uploads are stored into a base directory, which by default is `uploads/-/system`.
-It is strongly discouraged to change this configuration option on an existing GitLab installation.
+It is strongly discouraged to change base directory on an existing GitLab installation.

+**In Omnibus installations:**

 _The uploads are stored by default in `/var/opt/gitlab/gitlab-rails/uploads`._